wasp-lang/wasp/web/blog/2024-10-23-pilcrow-os-maintainers-interview.md

 - **What is your favorite type of ramen?**

-Probably tonkotsu, specifically from Kyushu.
+Probably tonkotsu, specifically from Kyushu (the third-largest island of Japan's four main islands).
 The broth is based on pork bones, which gives it a creamy and rich texture, and the noodle has a bite to it (like al dente pasta).

 ![Tonkatsu ramen](https://prd-static.gltjp.com/glt/data/article/21000/20290/20230407_103858_503a919a_w1920.webp)